anooruddh/devops/k8s-readme.md

     NAME      READY   UP-TO-DATE   AVAILABLE   AGE   CONTAINERS   IMAGES                       SELECTOR dep-web   10/10   10           10          37m   nginx        coolgourav147/nginx-custom   type=web
     $

+# Annotations in kubernetes

+Annotations allow you to add non-identifying metadata to Kubernetes objects.
+Annotations can hold any kind of information that is useful and can provide context to DevOps teams

+# Difference between label and annotation kubernetes

+Differentiate between Kubernetes labels vs annotations. ...
+Kubernetes labels allow you to identify, select and operate on Kubernetes objects.
+Annotations are non-identifying metadata and do none of these things.
+Annotations allow you to add non-identifying metadata to Kubernetes objects

 # Naming Deployment ( annotations )

     apiVersion: apps/v1